 With the Covid-19 pandemic bringing about a paradigm shift in the working styles, a new survey suggests that about 66 percent of the employees in India prefer to work from the office, but only up to three days per week after getting vaccinated.

-Of these, 53 percent prefer working from the office 2-3 days per week, while 13 percent prefer to work from the office once a week, revealed the market survey conducted by IndiQube, a Bengaluru-based flexible workspace provider.
+Of these, 53 percent prefer working from the office 2-3 days per week.
+In comparison, 13 percent prefer to work from the office once a week, revealed the market survey conducted by IndiQube, a Bengaluru-based flexible workspace provider.

-About 73 percent of the employees find work from home (WFH) as equally or more productive compared to office-based working.
+About 73 percent of the employees find work from home (WFH) as equally or more productive compared to office-based work.

 As per the respondents, the major advantage of WFH is saving time and effort in commuting (45 percent), and a better work-life balance as employees (21 percent) now choose to work on their own terms rather than the designated 9-5 shift.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free